 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

-president, we want to take a few moments to reflect on the two furriest members of the current first family: Bo and Sunny.
+It’s the day before Inauguration Day, and as the Obama family leaves the White House, we want to take a few moments to reflect on the two furriest members of the current first family: Bo and Sunny.

 The delightful Portuguese Water Dogs joined the Obama family after they moved in to the

 White House.
 In fact, you may recall that during his 2008 campaign, President Obama promised his young daughters, Sasha and Malia, that they would get a dog if he won — and he over-delivered.